Who can attend the Sleepout?

 What will my child eat?

-A traditional Camp Kinneret dinner of chicken, pasta, salad, corn, carrots, olives, and rolls; a hearty Kinneret breakfast featuring hot scrambled eggs, cereal, bagels, and melon; plus afternoon and evening snacks!
+A traditional Camp Kinneret dinner of chicken, a vegan option TBD, pasta, salad, corn, carrots, olives, and rolls; a hearty Kinneret breakfast featuring hot scrambled eggs, cereal, bagels, and melon; plus afternoon and evening snacks!

 What gear does my child need?